 The house was set up with propane so we could cook with a gas stove.
 There were also a few propane lanterns hung throughout the downstairs.
 Heat came from the fireplace.
 There was a hand radio for emergencies and to get in touch with whomever it was that took grocery orders.
 The plane that brought me in would be back once a week to deliver groceries and mail.

 The backcountry is further North than I’d been in my 19 years.
-So the summer months give sunlight to this grand area until about 10pm, when dusk finally come upon the land.
+So the summer months gave sunlight to this grand area late into the night.
+Dusk finally arrived around 10pm.
 After finishing the work day there were still several hours of daylight before bedtime.
 So I played card games, read, hiked, read, wrote, or read.
 Or wrote.

 The other thing I did was hike all over that wildflower covered country as much as I could.
 So I was informed how to handle myself if I ever came across a cougar, an Elk, or a moose.
 There was a prairie like vastness in front of the main house.
 Large open fields where large herds of elk and deer came to graze.
 As I sat and watched those majestic animals day and night, I continued to wonder how I was going to explain this to my friends in the Concrete paradise of Southern California.

 My uncle had told me that if I ever came across a moose I should just get out of his way.
 The best thing to do was get to a group of trees where the moose couldn’t get his antlers through.
 If it was a female moose, I needed to slowly back away and make sure I wasn’t between her and her baby, if there was one.
 But then I was assured, they would be more afraid of me and run away before I even saw them.